Addressing Polarization and Unfairness in Performative Prediction: Finding Fair-PS solutions

-Section~\ref{sec:fair_issue} shows that without fairness consideration, PS solution of SDPP may incur polarization effects and have disparate impacts on different groups, i.e., when finding $\boldsymbol{\theta}^{\text{PS}}$ using iterative algorithms such as RRM, group-wise loss disparity $\triangle_{\mathcal{L}}^{(t)}$ and participation disparity $\triangle_{p}^{(t)}$ may get exacerbated and converge to an unfair state.
-In this section, we address unfairness issues in SDPP.
+Section~\ref{sec:fair_issue} shows that without fairness consideration, PS solutions of SDPP may incur polarization effects and have disparate impacts on different groups.
+This section tackles unfairness issues in SDPP.
 One straightforward idea is to directly apply the fairness mechanisms at every round of the iterative algorithms introduced in Section~\ref{section:formulation}.
 However, we will show that although such methods are effective in conventional supervised learning, they can disrupt the stability and the iterative algorithms may no longer converge.